 Eduroam on Windows 10

-On this page you will find a step-by-step guide to installing eduroam on your Windows 10 operating system.
+This page contains a step-by-step guide to the setup for eduroam on your windows 10 device.

 eduroam on Windows 10

-Now select "Wireless Properties", go to the "Security" tab and check if the following settings are correct:
+Navigate to the "Security" tab and check the following settings:

 Security type: WPA2-Enterprise